Testing Clustered Equal Predictive Ability with Unknown Clusters: Tests of Generalized C-EPA with Unknown Clusters

-When the number of clusters under the alternative is unknown, it can be estimated from the data. \cite{patton23} propose a multiple testing procedure using Bonferroni correction.
-An adaptation of their approach applies this correction to the $p$-values associated with the test statistic \eqref{eq:selective_comb} computed for $K = 2,\dots,K_{\max}$.
-The null $\mathcal{H}_0$ is rejected if the Bonferroni-adjusted $p$-value falls below the chosen significance level.
+When the number of clusters under the alternative is unknown, it can be estimated from the sample in hand.
+For this purpose, \cite{patton23} suggest a multiple testing procedure based on the Bonferroni correction. {Adapting their proposal, one would compute} the $p$-value {of} \eqref{eq:selective_comb} for $K = 2,\dots,K_{max}$, apply the usual Bonferroni correction{, and reject} $\mathcal{H}_{0}$ if the Bonferroni $p$-value does not exceed the predetermined Type I error rate.
 As an alternative, we propose an information criterion (IC) to estimate the number of clusters.
-Define:
+Consider the following IC: